 Gift an experience, not a 'thing'

 Gifts don't always have to be 'wrappable', why not think about experiences and treats you could gift loved ones to cut down on the 'things' you are buying altogether?
-It might be cinema vouchers, meals out or day trips as an 'I Owe You' for when the world re-opens in the spring.
+It might be cinema vouchers, meals out or day trips to reconnect and spend quality time together.

 Think about gifting something that will last

 Novelty gifts may get a laugh on Christmas morning, but how many make it into the New Year and beyond?
 Think about gifting presents with real longevity that someone can enjoy for years to come.
-It might be something as simple as a plant, or indulgent as a future heirloom quilt from our new collection.
+It might be something as simple as a plant, or indulgent as a block printed, quilted robe from our new collection that they can wear and enjoy everyday.

 Think about clubbing together as a family and buying one gift each

 More isn't always more when it comes to gifts - why not club together as a family and buy each other just one, meaningful and mega gift?
-We have gifts from £10, all the way up to our 'Ultimate Gift Set' at £125.
+We have gifts from just £5, all the way up to our indulgent gift sets.
 By buying fewer gifts you are cutting down on shipping and packaging, too.

 Go digital with your cards